IVSR-SET-HUST/drone-coordinator/samples/SSF_MSF/SSF/README.md

 ```
     source ~/catkin_ws/ssf_ws/devel/setup.bash
 ```
-on this terminal, press "Spacebar" to unpause see result in rqt_plot_Plot window
+On this terminal, press "Spacebar" to unpause.
+See result in rqt_plot_Plot window